 |

-Keep in mind that WRAP input power is fairly
+Keep in mind that ALIX input power is fairly

 constant over input voltage - when the input voltage drops, the current